peppemas/mcp_server/README.md

 3. **Handling Client Requests**:
     - The server listens for incoming client connections.
-    - It processes requests based on the implemented Modal Context Protocol, which relies on registered plugins for extended capabilities.
+    - It processes requests based on the implemented Model Context Protocol, which relies on registered plugins for extended capabilities.

 4. **Error Handling**: